pjtunstall/mad/README.md

 }
 ```

-For more detail, see this [discussion](docs/framework.md), which includes the original plan and thoughts on developing it further, together with a catalog of all code in `index.html` and `main.js` that affects the game part of the DOM.
+For more detail, see this [discussion](docs/framework.md), which includes the original plan and thoughts on how it might be developed it further, together with a catalog of all code in `index.html` and `main.js` that affects the game part of the DOM.
 I don't see see any gain to be had from integrating it more thoroughly.
 It would be a needless drag on performance, at best unnoticeable.

 ## 4. Progress